 Vice President of Nutrition and Emerging Markets at DSM and member of the project board of WEF New Vision on Agriculture and of the Global Agenda Council Food & Nutrition Security

-Sight and Life (SAL) is a Swiss-based foundation and humanitarian nutrition think tank working to innovate in nutrition towards eradicating all forms of malnutrition in children and women of childbearing age and so improve the lives of the world’s most vulnerable populations.
+Sight and Life (SAL) is a Swiss-based foundation and humanitarian nutrition think tank delivering innovative solutions to eliminate all forms of malnutrition in children and women of childbearing age and improve the lives of the world’s most vulnerable populations.

 Guided by our vision, Sight and Life aims to create unique value in the nutrition sphere by linking nutrition knowledge and research with implementation towards achieving scale.
 We work to ensure this through advancing research, sharing best practices, and mobilizing support for the undernourished people of the world.